spectrocloud/librarium/docs/docs-content/introduction/introduction.md

 Palette has the richest coverage in supported environments that includes:

-- Public Clouds: AWS, Azure, and Google Cloud (both IaaS and managed Kubernetes services EKS/AKS/GKE)
+- Public Clouds: AWS, Azure, Google Cloud and Tencent TKE.
+Palette supports both IaaS and managed Kubernetes services AWS EKS, Azure AKS and Google GKE.
 - Data Centers: VMware, OpenStack
-- Bare Metal: Canonical MaaS
+- Bare Metal: Canonical MAAS
 - Edge

 ## What is Under the Hood?